Hammerspoon/hammerspoon/README.md

 its documentation.
 When launching Mjolnir, there will be a button for you to open Mjolnir's documentation in Dash.
 Click that and read the intro page when getting started.
-You'll also find documentation for extensions in Dash once they're installed, under `mjolnir:`.
+You'll also find documentation for extensions in Dash once they're installed, within the Mjolnir docset.

 ## Extensions